IgorCopa/rj-slider/README.md

+## Slider in Javascript

-You can see this little project here: https://igorcopa.github.io/snake-game/
+#### You can see this little project here: https://igorcopa.github.io/snake-game/